MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 To mute a participant, select **Open Participants** or say "Remote Assist, Open Participants."
 Tap on a participant to see a video feed of them.
 Tap on a participant's mute button next to their name to mute them.
 A muted participant is the only one who can unmute themselves.

 > [!Note]
+> Learn more about the number of participants that can join a Microsoft Teams call [here](https://docs.microsoft.com/MicrosoftTeams/limits-specifications-teams#meetings-and-calls).
+However, with a large number of participants, you may experience some performance issues, such as delays in viewing annotations and lower video resolution.
+>
 > You can't mute another participant in a one-to-one call.
 You can only mute and unmute yourself.

 ## Accept a call